o3de/o3de.org/content/docs/user-guide/interactivity/navigation-and-pathfinding/recast-navigation.md

 See Automated Testing project's Navigation Sample level for an example of using these components and APIs.
 {{< /note >}}

+## Managing Crowds

+For scenarios where you need to manage multiple agents navigating together with collision avoidance and crowd dynamics, see [Detour Crowd Navigation](/docs/user-guide/interactivity/navigation-and-pathfinding/detour-crowd-navigation).

 ## Configuring a Navigation Mesh